NorthStarUAS/insgnss_tools/README.md

 # navigation

-Navigation (EKF) libraries suitable for use in small UAS applications.
+Navigation (EKF) toolbox with python wrappers.
+Suitable for use in small UAS applications.
 The code is structured with dual C++ and python interfaces.
 It includes a plotting librar for comparing filters or configurations.

 This code project was original put together by Hamid Mokhtarzadeh mokh0006 at umn dot edu in support of the research performed by the